-All AEs are collected from the time the informed consent is signed until the defined follow-up period stated in Section 7.1.5.
+All AEs are collected from the time the informed consent is signed until 7 days after the last dose of investigational product.
 This includes events occurring during the screening phase of the study, regardless of whether or not investigational product is administered.
 Where possible, a diagnosis rather than a list of symptoms should be recorded.
 If a diagnosis has not been made, then each symptom should be listed individually.
 All AEs should be captured on the appropriate AE pages in the CRF and in source documents.
 In addition to untoward AEs, unexpected benefits outside the investigational product indication should also be captured on the AE CRF.